harshini643/Robotics/README.md

 # Robotics Delivery Simulation

 This repository contains a simulation of a delivery system with four colored robots navigating to target bases, developed using PyBullet.
-Created during my B.Sc. in Computer Science (Specialization in AI) at Amrita Vishwa Vidyapeetham University, this project showcases my skills in Python programming and robotics simulation.
+Created during my B.tech. in Computer Science (Specialization in AI) at Amrita Vishwa Vidyapeetham University, this project showcases my skills in Python programming and robotics simulation.

 ## Project Overview